Farok-ahmed/gold-price-live/README.md

 - Confirmation message when API key is configured
 - No plain text display in browser

-**Note:** Without an API key, the shortcodes will display a message asking you to configure the key in settings.
+**Note:** Without an API URL, the shortcodes will display a message asking you to configure it in settings.

 ### Manual Data Fetch

 By default, the plugin fetches data automatically twice daily (every 12 hours).
 If you need to update prices immediately:

-1. Go to **Settings > Gold Price Live**
+1. Go to **Metal Price Live** menu in dashboard
 2. Scroll to the "Current Status" section
 3. Click the **"Fetch Now"** button
 4. Fresh data will be fetched immediately and cache will be cleared